If you would like to register with myaccount or get more information about using myaccount as a citizen, please visit http://signin.mygovscot.org

 If you are a service provider and would like more information about using myaccount in your organisation, please contact:

-It provides people living in Scotland with the ability to set up an online account.
-And, to use that online account - using a single user name and password if they choose - to access a range of online public services, such as paying council tax or requesting a parking permit, made available by service providers.
+myaccount provides people living in Scotland with the ability to set up an online account.
+And, to use that online account - using a single user name and password if they choose - to access a range of online public services, such as paying council tax, requesting a parking permit or paying for school meals, made available by service providers.

 For public service providers, myaccount provides a secure and trusted authentication service that is standards-based, easy to integrate and free to use.